 Developers can leverage cloud infrastructure to securely manage electronic health information

 As Apple helps to reshape digital healthcare on the promise of secure sharing, its ecosystem currently relies on third-party cloud service providers to ensure that privacy.
 Cloud service providers have come a long way in their ability to securely store and process large volumes of data.
 It’s important that mobile healthcare app developers can work in all these spaces.
-Cloud environments such as Google Cloud, AWS, and Azure, support HIPAA compliance, and are engineered with built-in security features that generally offer more security for PHI than on-premise options – with greater speed and at lower cost.
+Cloud environments such as Google Cloud, AWS, and Azure, support HIPAA compliance software and are engineered with built-in security features that generally offer more security for PHI than on-premise options – with greater speed and at lower cost.

 Developers can innovate in a safe sandbox environment